SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY) Sees Large Volume Increase

-Several hedge funds have recently modified their holdings of MDY.
-Norwood Financial Corp purchased a new position in shares of SPDR S&P MidCap 400 ETF Trust in the fourth quarter valued at $30,000.
-Reilly Financial Advisors LLC lifted its position in SPDR S&P MidCap 400 ETF Trust by 90.0% in the 3rd quarter.
-Reilly Financial Advisors LLC now owns 95 shares of the exchange traded fund’s stock valued at $46,000 after acquiring an additional 45 shares in the last quarter.
-Herold Advisors Inc. bought a new position in SPDR S&P MidCap 400 ETF Trust in the 3rd quarter valued at approximately $48,000.
-Widmann Financial Services Inc. bought a new position in SPDR S&P MidCap 400 ETF Trust in the 4th quarter worth $51,000.
-Finally, Stonehage Fleming Financial Services Holdings Ltd purchased a new stake in SPDR S&P MidCap 400 ETF Trust in the 4th quarter worth $51,000.
+A number of institutional investors have recently modified their holdings of the stock.
+FMR LLC lifted its holdings in shares of SPDR S&P MidCap 400 ETF Trust by 3.7% in the 1st quarter.
+FMR LLC now owns 12,508 shares of the exchange traded fund’s stock valued at $4,321,000 after acquiring an additional 445 shares during the last quarter.
+OLD Mission Capital LLC purchased a new stake in shares of SPDR S&P MidCap 400 ETF Trust during the third quarter worth about $1,883,000.
+AXA S.A. lifted its position in shares of SPDR S&P MidCap 400 ETF Trust by 5.8% during the second quarter.
+AXA S.A. now owns 4,436 shares of the exchange traded fund’s stock worth $2,178,000 after purchasing an additional 243 shares in the last quarter.
+Neuberger Berman Group LLC raised its holdings in SPDR S&P MidCap 400 ETF Trust by 2.3% in the second quarter.
+Neuberger Berman Group LLC now owns 1,586 shares of the exchange traded fund’s stock valued at $779,000 after acquiring an additional 35 shares in the last quarter.
+Finally, First Foundation Advisors bought a new position in SPDR S&P MidCap 400 ETF Trust in the 2nd quarter valued at about $206,000.

 SPDR S&P MidCap 400 ETF is an exchange traded fund.
 SPDR MidCap 400 Trust focuses to correspond to the price and yield performance of the S&P MidCap 400 Index.
 The S&P MidCap 400 covers over 7% of the United States equities market, and is part of a series of S&P the United States indices.
 The index also includes companies, which should have four consecutive quarters of positive as-reported earnings, excluding discontinued operations and extraordinary items.